You can view this page in SAGE once OSP has submitted your application to Grants.gov.

 For more information, go to NIH Electronic Submission of Grant Applications.

-The Approval Status indicates where an eGC1 is in the routing process relative to you or your role.
-An eGC1 will have different approval statuses for different people or organizations depending on where the eGC1 is in the process.
+The Approval Status indicates where an eGC1 or Advance Budget Request is in the routing process relative to you or your role.
+Items will have different approval statuses for different people or organizations depending on where they are in the process.

 The approval statuses are: